Vivek-04022001/documentation/plone.app.dexterity/reference/manipulating-content-objects.md

 ### Changing permissions

-Normally, permissions should be set with workflow, but in tests it is often useful to manipulate security directly.
+Normally, permissions should be set with workflow, but in tests it's often useful to manipulate security directly.

 ```python
 context.manage_permission("View", roles=["Manager", "Owner"], acquire=True)